-In the fall of 2012, while a Visiting Scholar at MIT, Budden undertook a project on entrepreneurship for the British Prime Minister's office at No 10 (and UK Trade and Investment) to inform the UK's Entrepreneurs Campaign.
-From 2007 until 2012, he had served as the British consul general to New England.
-As consul general, he had responsibility for transatlantic business affairs including trade and investment, politics and policy issues, as well as science and innovation, leading him to an abiding interest in innovation and entrepreneurship.
-He moved the British Consulate to One Broadway (aka E70) to be closer to MIT Sloan and the Cambridge Innovation Center.
+In the fall of 2012, while a Visiting Scholar at MIT, Phil had undertaken a project on innovation and entrepreneurship for the British Prime Minister's office at No 10 (and UK Trade and Investment) to inform the UK's Entrepreneurs Campaign.
+From 2007 until 2012, he had served as the British Consul General to New England, in which role he had been responsible for transatlantic business issues, including trade and investment, corporate/government affairs, as well as science and innovation, leading him to an abiding interest in entrepreneurship.
+In that time, he also moved the British Consulate to One Broadway (aka e70) to be closer to MIT, Sloan and Kendall Square.

-Budden had joined the British Foreign Office in 1993.
-His first ten years as a diplomat focused on Britain's membership of the European Union and its key economic and technology policies.
-His second decade was spent in the US: first at the British Embassy in Washington (focused on transatlantic economic and business issues including technology security, international science and innovation links, and trade policy), and later based in Boston as Her Britannic Majesty's consul general to New England.
+Prior to MIT, Phil had joined the British Foreign Office in 1993, and spent his first decade as a diplomat focused on Britain's membership of the European Union (EU), involving its key economic, financial and technology policies.
+After 9/11, his second decade as a British diplomat was spent in the US: first at the British Embassy in Washington (2002-2007), focused on transatlantic economic and business issues, including technology security, international science and innovation links, and trade policy; and later based in Boston (2007-2012) as Her Britannic Majesty's Consul General to New England.

-Phil holds a BA and MA in History from Lincoln College, Oxford; an MA in history and government from Cornell University; a PhD (DPhil) in international political economy from the University of Oxford, and an Executive Certificate from MIT Sloan Executive Education.
+Phil holds a BA and MA in History from Lincoln College, the University of Oxford; an MA in History and Government from Cornell University; and a PhD (DPhil) in History and International Political Economy from the University of Oxford.

 Phil Budden, Senior Lecturer at MIT Sloan, argues in Fortune that the current fiscal crisis can be turned into an opportunity for the Greece.